matthewmcvickar/taskpaper-tiles/README.md

 - Store notes and ideas in [Notational Velocity](http://notational.net/).
 'Someday/Maybe' tasks don't belong in here — they take up space and you shouldn't look at them every day.

+## Version History

+### 2011-11-11

+- Added a download on GitHub for the whole folder.
+- Refined the syntax on the recurring item field of the month generator script to be two returns after a list of items under a day, no indentation for items under days.
+Like this:

+			1
+			lorem ipsum
+			dolor sit

+			14
+			adispicium elit
+- Put the dropdown fields and submit button above the recurring items field.

+### 2011-11-10

+- Made my existing system into a project.
+- Refined the month generator script into something usable without editing underlying code.

 ## TODO:

 - Create an installation script.